Join us as we capture the unique & beautiful fall landscapes and diverse wildlife at Caddo Lake.

 Day 1 we will meet at 2:00 at Caddo Lake State Park for introductions, agenda review, and initial instructions.
 Following that, we will head to our first Boat Tour for sunset followed by a late dinner.

-Day 3 will begin with a sunrise Boat Tour followed by a visit to Jefferson for lunch and photo ops in this amazing historical town.
+Day 3 will begin with a sunrise Boat Tour followed by a visit to Jefferson for lunch (if desired) and photo ops in this amazing historical town.
 After exploring Jefferson we will spend the evening in canoes or photographing the Mill Pond for those interested.
 We will wrap up the day with (weather conditions permitting) dinner & good times around a campfire.

-Day 4 we will offer a morning hike for those interested or a morning boat tour should the weather prevent one of the other tours from happening.
+Day 4 we will offer a morning hike or more canoe time for those interested.
 We will be wrapped up by 10:00 am for those that need to head home or check out of their hotels/campsites.

 Transportation to and from the workshop is via personal vehicles.
-Where practical & possible we will group together to reduce parking requirements.
+During the workshop, where practical & possible, we will group together to reduce parking requirements.

 Recommended photography gear